-Continuing with the list ‘Faning’ is another festival that occurs in mid-August that symbolizes the internal energy from any kind of food including water.
+Continuing with the list, ‘Faning’ is another festival that occurs in mid-August that symbolizes the internal energy from any kind of food, including water.

 Tsum Valley Weather: When to Visit Tsum Valley?

-Trek on the Lap of Eighth Highest Mountain in the World Shaded by Pine, Rhododendron and JuniperBook Now
+Trek on the Lap of Eighth-Highest Mountain in the World Shaded by Pine, Rhododendron and JuniperBook Now

 Walking Around the Tsum Valley

 The Trek to the Tsum valley is a perfect holiday if you are willing to embrace a bit of ‘rough it’ and remoteness.
-The trek will open doors not only to the chances of scenic travel, but also the exploration of the unique local culture.
+The trek will open doors not only to the chances of scenic travel but also to the exploration of the unique local culture.
 Also, trekkers encounter herds of the Blue Sheep and Himalayan Thar grazing in a large herd.

 The trek starts from Soti Khola that follows Jagat, Chumling, Chhokang part, Mu Gompa, Dumje, Lokpa Ghap, Samagaon, Samdo, Larkey Phedi, Dharapani, and then back to Jagat.
 A typical trekking day will reward the trekkers with something special.
 The marvelous geography, beautiful mountains, and cultural diversity will fascinate the trekkers.
-Starting early in the morning, the trekkers will trek for a maximum of 8 hours a day and enjoy everything that comes in the trail.
+Starting early in the morning, the trekkers will trek for a maximum of 8 hours a day and enjoy everything that comes on the trail.

 Several Buddhist monasteries are giving life to the Tibetan culture.
 The colorful flags and the Mani walls encourage the trekkers to further follow the trail with courage.
-Walking through the beautiful shaded forest of pine, juniper,and Rhododendron, the trek will amaze the trekkers with the splendid views of the Lamjung Himal, Ganesh Himal and Mount Manaslu (8,163 m)
+Walking through the beautiful shaded forest of pine, juniper, and Rhododendron, the trek will amaze the trekkers with the splendid views of the Lamjung Himal, Ganesh Himal, and Mount Manaslu (8,163 m)